Rensselaer, Missouri

-Rensselaer is a village in Ralls County, Missouri, United States.
+Rensselaer (/ˈrɛnsələr/ REN-səl-ər) is a village in Ralls County, Missouri, United States.
 The population was 253 at the 2020 census.
 It is part of the Hannibal Micropolitan Statistical Area.

 History

 Rensselaer was laid out in 1876.
 The community took its name from nearby Rensselaer Academy.
 A post office called Rensselaer was established in 1871, and remained in operation until 1953.

 St. Peter's Catholic Church was listed on the National Register of Historic Places in 1980.

 Geography

 According to the United States Census Bureau, the village has a total area of 2.01 sqmi, of which 1.96 sqmi is land and 0.05 sqmi is water.